yohasebe/monadic-chat-cli/templates/translate.md

 - keep the value of the "mode" property at "translate"
 - set the original text presented above to the "original" property
 - translate the original text and set the translation to the "translation" property
+- the translated text is included both in the "translation" and "context" properties of the JSON object
-- insert the newly created "translation" at the end of the "context" list
+- insert a pair of the original text and the newly created "translation" at the end of the "context" list
 - update the value of "num_tokens" with the number of tokens contained in the new value of "context"
 - avoid using invalid characters in the JSON object
+- escape all double quotes in the JSON object

 Wrap the JSON object with "<JSON>\n" and "\n</JSON>"